 Upham Woods Outdoor Learning Center also offers interactive environmental educational programming to local schools, community centers or anywhere youth meet.
 This option allows access to the center’s exceptional curriculum and teaching staff for school groups, scouts, 4-H clubs, or church groups who may not have the means to attend a full day or overnight program at Upham Woods.

 How much does the outreach program cost?

 Upham Woods Outdoor Learning Center staff will travel to your classroom or outdoor learning space and teach any of the following programs.
 All programs are one hour long and intended for one classroom (25 students maximum).
-The cost is $50/ class plus round trip mileage to and from Wisconsin Dells ($0.50/mile).
-Our Radical Raptors Program and DOTS program is also available for large school assemblies or specialized study at a rate of $150 per assembly plus mileage and necessary equipment fees.
+The cost is $50/ class plus round trip mileage to and from Wisconsin Dells ($0.54/mile).
+Our Radical Raptors Program is also available for large school assemblies or specialized study at a rate of $150 per assembly plus mileage and necessary equipment fees.

 The following outreach programs are available:

 Students will learn about seven categories of animal signs, what can be interpreted by each sign, and how sign interpretation can help solve the mystery of what animal left the signs behind.
 Upham Woods staff will bring a variety of animal pelts, tracks, homes, and other animal signs to your classroom.
 A portion of the class can be spent outside looking for animal signs.
 Grades: 1st – 6th